jumpingjoy/watchnationpro/kate-spade-scallop-2-review.md

 Smart features such as GPS, an In-built heart rate sensor, NFC for Google Pay are added for tracking your activities.

-If you feel that the cost is a bit expensive, we have reviewed other <u><a href= "https://www.watchnationpro.com/">best smartwatches for women</a><u> which you can check out.
+If you feel that this watch does not suit your need, we have reviewed other <u><a href= "https://www.watchnationpro.com/">best smartwatches for women</a><u> which you can check out.

 ### Post Author
 #### Sarah Hollen